Business Fuel Statement of Notifiable Matters

 7. Protecting your credit reporting information if you are the victim of fraud:

-You have the right to request that a Credit Reporting Body not use or disclose your credit reporting information if you believe that you have been, or are likely to be, the victim of fraud, including identity fraud (for example, if you suspect that someone is using your identity details to apply for credit).
+You have the right to request that a Credit Reporting Body not use or disclose your credit reporting information if you believe (on reasonable grounds) that you have been, or are likely to be, the victim of fraud, including identity fraud (for example, if you suspect that someone is using your identity details to apply for credit).
 You should contact each relevant Credit Reporting Body directly if you wish to request this.

 8. Accessing or correcting your personal information or making a privacy complaint: